Abdullah-AlAttar/abdullah_home/README.md

 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

 say yes to all prompts
+# This must be sourced in your .profile or whatever shell you're using.
+# In the future we can get home-manager to do this for us, but bootstrapping for now...
+source $HOME/.nix-profile/etc/profile.d/hm-session-vars.sh
-Then add `add experimental-features = nix-command` to /etc/nix/nix.conf
+Then add `experimental-features = nix-command flakes` to `/etc/nix/nix.conf`

 ### install `home-manager` from [the official site](https://nix-community.github.io/home-manager/index.xhtml#ch-installation), make sure to do the Standalone installation
 Probably